roadwarriorslive/Pipulate/README.rst

 must have permission to the sheet you're manipulating.
 It also asks for various other Google Service permissions while it has the chance, in case you plan on using this to track YouTube view-counts and such.
-In case you're wondering why import it as gs, it's because pipulate is goodsheet.
+In case you're wondering why import it as gs, it's because Pipulate is Goodsheet (my parallel project that became the new Pipulate) and I like the way gs.pipulate() looks.

 ****************************************
 Of Pandas & Dependencies